“Where are we going?” Travis demanded as the black T-Bird bounced down the gravel road.

 And then the vehicle wasn’t moving anymore because Drew parked in front of a big white farmhouse.
 All the windows glowed welcomingly, and a small fleet of cars was arrayed along the road.
+Use this contact form to rent few for any occasion.
 As he climbed out of the passenger seat, Travis recognized the yellow Mini with the black bonnet stripes.
 “Hey!
 That’s Ery’s car.
 What’s going on, Drew?”

 Drew gave him a crooked smile—devilishly handsome—and grabbed his guitar case from the backseat before taking Travis’s hand and leading him around the house.
 Travis heard the soft hum of voices, but when they rounded the corner he came to a shocked halt.
 The grassy area between the house and barn was illuminated by torches and strings of lights.
 Several large tables sported colorful cloths; one was piled high with brightly wrapped packages.
 Folding chairs were scattered everywhere.